 This statement is made in compliance with the Modern Slavery Act 2015.
-Here at 21st Century Internet Ltd we adopt a hero tolerance to Modern Slavery and Human Trafficking, all forms of corruption and bribery.
+Here at 21st Century Internet Ltd we adopt a zero tolerance to Modern Slavery and Human Trafficking, all forms of corruption and bribery.
 We fully support the governments objectives to eradicate modern day slavery and human trafficking and are committed to ensuring a high level of understanding of the risks of modern day slavery and human trafficking in our supply chains.

 21st Century Internet Ltd is a family/privately owned company employing less than 10 people.
 The company has 2 directors, one manager, programmers and graphic designers all working from one uk office in Uckfield East Sussex.
 We do not outsource any of our programming or graphic design outside of our offices.
 We are dedicated in providing all our employees with a positive working environment which complies with and exceeds the requirements of all applicable legislation.